duckycoding-dev/task_manager/docs/backend_architecture.md

 ### .types.ts (optional)

-Here we can define some types that will only be used locally and not be shared with other packages: for example, if need to write a script like we did to import vocabulary, and we want to do it in a TypeSafe way, we can define them here.
+Here we can define some types that will only be used locally and not be shared with other packages.

 ### Middlewares - TODO